Eve Egoyan

 Eve Egoyan (born 1964) is an Armenian-Canadian pianist and artist based in Toronto.

 Early life and education

 Egoyan was born in Victoria, British Columbia.
 Her Armenian parents, Shushan and Joseph, both painters, ran an art gallery/furniture store in Cairo, Egypt, before emigrating to Canada in 1962.
 Shushan and Joseph settled in Victoria, where they took over a home furnishings/design store.

 Egoyan's parents didn't own a piano, but as a young girl she began to see the piano as a “safe, private place”.
 Egoyan took lessons from an elderly neighbour, and then began formal lessons at 11 at the Victoria Conservatory of Music.
-She went on to study piano in Banff with György Sebők, in Berlin with Georg Sava, in London with Hamish Milne, and at the University of Toronto with Patricia Parr, where she completed a master's degree in 1992.
+She holds a bachelor of music (BMus) from the University of Victoria (1985).
+She studied piano in Banff with György Sebők, in Berlin with Georg Sava, in London with Hamish Milne, and at the University of Toronto with Patricia Parr, where she completed a master's degree in 1992.